 Ulcers are open sores in the stomach, esophagus, or upper small intestine.
 They can be caused by certain over-the-counter medications, a bacteria in the stomach called Helicobacter pylori (H. pylori), and intense stress.
 Mushrooms, specifically lion’s mane, can help heal ulcers.
 Mushrooms also help inhibit the growth of H. pylori, which is the main cause of ulcers.

 Lion’s mane has also been shown to reduce anxiety and depression by supporting the hippocampus.
-The hippocampus is a structure in the brain that supports learning and memory and is also called the emotional brain.
+The hippocampus, also called the emotional brain, is a structure in the brain that supports learning and memory.

 Supports Immune Health